 Method 2: Install PostgreSQL from Local Ubuntu Repository

 The PostgreSQL packages provided by the Ubuntu repositories are maintained and supported by the Ubuntu developers.
-This ensures compatibility with the Ubuntu system and adherence to Ubuntu's packaging standards.
+This ensures compatibility with Ubuntu and adherence to its packaging standards.

 Follow the steps below to install PostgreSQL from the default Ubuntu repository.